 God is on the move.
-Our church, the Antioch Assembly, will move with Him.
+We will move with Him.

 The body of Christ is in transition, and forerunners have already begun to move.
 God is radically redefining and reshaping the way we “do” church.
 Priests and prophets alike have been sensing this for some time now, but no one knows what that fully looks like.
 It is yet to be unfolded, and there is still much to be uncovered.
 No one has THE model, and anyone who claims to have it is still only seeing dimly.
 What we do know is that it will be mind-blowing in the sense that it’ll be greater than what we can imagine right now.

 Before going into the game plan, we feel the need to emphasize that what we need, more than a new wineskin, is new wine.
 More than new wineskin, God is looking for new wine, although new wineskin is needed to contain new wine.

 Let's be prepared + flexible for changes to happen as we evolve and experiment and move where the Spirit flows.
 Be always prepared to move, because once God says go we will go, and we don't want any one to be left behind.
 In the moves of God throughout church history, there are the forerunners/breakthoughers, and there are the followers.
 We hope that the community can be breakthroughers TOGETHER with us, rather than simply just followers.
 Get ready to throw out old mindsets of what "church" looks like.
 Ask God to renew our minds so we can flow with His plans for our community, rather than limiting Him (and "church") to our understanding.

 When we asked the Lord for some practical ways to apply this for our community, He gave us the word “decentralize”.
 We began to seek God to unpack this.
 We are still in the process of discovering the fullness of this, and we’ve begun to have conversations with our community about that this will look like.
 What we’ve received so far is defined by the following:

 - Relationship based.
 Resolving to remain unoffended, walking in the Antioch Culture.